Sipsa Labs / Products / UltraCompress / Verify

 What customers should ask us.

-If you're evaluating a 5-bit lossless codec for production, these are the right questions to bring to the call.
+If you're evaluating a 5-bit near-lossless codec for production, these are the right questions to bring to the call.
 Our answers are the same in writing as they are on a sales call.

 / section 04 · for investors